-Traveling through Iran to film a public-television show, "Rick Steves' Iran" (which will air on PBS throughout the USA in mid-January), I quickly filled up my notebook with quirky observations.
+Traveling through Iran to film a public-television show, I quickly filled up my notebook with quirky observations.
 One moment, I saw propaganda murals encouraging young men to walk into the blazing sunset of martyrdom.
 The next, a woman in a bookstore served me cookies while I browsed through the books, admiring one in particular.
 Then, when I was about to leave without buying anything, she gave me the book for free.

 While English is the second language on many signs, the squiggly local script looked like Arabic to me.
 I quickly learned that it’s actually Farsi.
 Iranians are Persian.
 Persians are not Arabs, and they don’t speak Arabic — they speak Farsi.
 This Persian/Arab difference is a very important distinction to the people of Iran.
 My film crew and I heard over and over again, “We are not Arabs!”

 The numbers, however, are the same as those used in the Arab world.
 Thankfully, when I needed it, I found that they also use “our” numbers.